-Madrid, while being one of the most beautiful cities in Europe, is decidedly landlocked—in fact, it's over 300 kilometers from the sea.
-But that doesn't mean you don't have a few options for a visit to the beach during your stay in Madrid, if you're willing to do a little built of travel and get creative.
+Madrid, while being one of the most beautiful cities in Europe, is decidedly landlocked.
+In fact, it's over 300 kilometers, or nearly 200 miles, from the sea.
+But that doesn't mean you don't have a few options for a visit to the beach during your stay in Madrid if you're willing to do a little bit of travel and get creative.

-The Madrid Beach is an urban beach area located in Madrid Rio between two bridges: Puente de Toledo and Puente de Praga.
-The nearest metro station is Pirámides.
-In the winter, it's an ice-skating rink, but in the summer, locals and tourists are encouraged to take a swim and get their tan on.
-If you'd like to experience Madrid Rio and Madrid Beach in all their glory, you can also book a quick tour and explore the entire area with a guide.
-Just don't forget your sunscreen.
+The Madrid Beach is an urban beach area located within Madrid Rio Park between two bridges: Puente de Toledo and Puente de Praga.
+It transforms into an ice-skating rink, but in the summer, locals and tourists are encouraged to take a swim and get their tan on.
+The nearest metro station is Pirámides, but several other stations—including Príncipe Pío, Puerta del Ángel, Marqués de Vadillo, Legazpi, and Almendrales—also provide easy access to the park.